Karolina Lassbo: Career

-Lassbo became known for her blog En glamourprinsessas dagbok (A Glamour Princess Diary) which she started in August 2006.
+Lassbo became known for her blog En glamourprinsessas dagbok (A glamour princess diary) which she started in August 2006.
 She earned a living income by selling ads and banner space on her blog.
 She was awarded the prize "Årets Bloggare" (Blogger of the Year) in December 2006 by Computer Sweden.
 In late 2006 the publications Att:ention and Expressen named her one of the fifteen "media elite" people in Sweden.
 Veckans Affärer placed her 22nd on their list of Sweden's supertalents in early 2007.

-Lassbo participated in the Miss Sweden (Fröken Sverige in Swedish) beauty pageant in 2006.
+Lassbo participated in the Nya Fröken Sverige (New Miss Sweden) beauty pageant in 2006.
 The eventual winner was actress Josephine Alhanko.

 In 2007 she was commissioned to write a blog for the Metro paper.
 In late 2007 she started working for the law firm Advokatfirman Cederquist in Stockholm, and later at the Svenska Förläggareföreningen.

 In late 2009 Lassbo became a contestant on the reality television dating show Dagens Man which was hosted by Carolina Gynning on TV4 Plus.